potocpav/activity-tracker/README.md

 Install the APK on your device, and use the app normally.

-## Dependencies

-- expo-sqlite: for Loop Habit Tracker import
-- victory-native-xl: for Tindeq graphs
-- ble: for Tindeq graphs
-- react-native-svg: for hint bubbles

 ### Data sharing

 You can transfer data among different app builds with the import & export feature.
 Data should never be imported from a newer app version into an older one - that way, data migrations would not work.